Optimizing Large Model Training through Overlapped Activation Recomputation

 \section{Abstract}

-Large model training has been using recomputation to alleviate the memory pressure and pipelining to exploit the parallelism of data, tensor, and devices.
-The existing recomputation approaches may incur up to 40\% overhead when training real-world models, e.g., the GPT model with 22B parameters.
-This is because they are executed on demand in the critical training path.
-In this paper, we design a new recomputation framework, \pname{}, to reduce the overhead by overlapping the recomputation with communication occurring in training pipelines.
-It consists of an optimal scheduling algorithm (OPT) and a heuristic-based scheduling algorithm (HEU).
-OPT achieves a global optimum but suffers from a long search time.
-HEU was designed based on our observation that there are identical structures in large DNN models so that we can apply the same scheduling policy to all identical structures.
-HEU achieves a local optimum but reduces the search time by 99\% compared to OPT.
-Our comprehensive evaluation using GPT models with 1.3B-20B parameters shows that both OPT and HEU outperform the state-of-the-art recomputation approaches (e.g., Megatron-LM and Checkmake) by 1.02-1.53$\times$.
-HEU achieves a similar performance as OPT with a search time of 0.16s on average.
+Large model training often uses recomputation to alleviate memory pressure and pipelines to exploit the parallelism of data, tensors, and devices.
+However, existing recomputation approaches may incur high overhead when training real-world models, as they are executed on demand in the critical training path.
+In this paper, we present \pname{}, a new recomputation framework to reduce overhead by overlapping recomputation with communication in training pipelines.
+To reduce the large search space for recomputation strategies, we propose a heuristic-based recomputation scheduling algorithm, which is based on the observation that there are identical structures in large DNN models so that we can apply the same scheduling policy to all such structures.
+Additionally, we propose a recomputation-aware model partitioning method to balance each stage's execution time for improved training throughput.
+Our comprehensive evaluation using GPT models with 1.3B--23B parameters shows that \pname{} outperforms existing recomputation approaches by up to 1.37$\times$.

 \keywords{Large Model Training, Memory Optimization}

 \settopmatter{printfolios=true}